Every spring I look forward to my giant yellow irises blooming. They really are huge--…

 Step 3: Sand the mudded spots.

-Then I sanded my imperfect mudding, and remembering that it was going to be covered with clothes anyway.
+Then I sanded my imperfect mudding, and remembered that it was going to be covered with clothes anyway.

 A closet is the perfect place to practice such things, whether it be mudding, painting, stenciling– anything.
 You won’t ever see much of the closet walls anyway.